 Day 1 - Ben Venuti in Italia!

-Your Italian adventure starts at mid-morning today at meeting point of the lobby of the Hotel Baglioni in Florence.
+Your Italian adventure starts at mid-morning today at meeting point of the lobby of our 4-Star hotel in Florence.
 (You'll be provided with detailed arrival and departure instructions to help you coordinate your flights and travel.)
 You'll meet your private guide, board your coach and head southeast out of the city and into the Chianti countryside.
-While traveling through the picturesque landscape you'll stop for a tour at the prestigious wine estate of Castello D'Ama, renown for their excellent cellars and also for their eclectic art collection.
-Artists from all over Italy have created works that are embedded throughout the estate, both indoors and out.
+While traveling through the picturesque landscape you'll stop for a tour at the prestigious wine estate of Foresteria di Villa Cerna, renown for their excellent cellars and also for their kitchen.
 Then you'll relax and enjoy a typical Tuscan lunch here, complemented by the estate's vintages.
 Tuscan cuisine, like all Italian regions, reflects the best of the local area.
 Fresh pasta is prevalent, along with salami, prosciutto, chicken, beef, and pork, with nearly everything organic and free-range, which has always been the natural way for Italians.
 Of course you'll find some of the world's best olive oils here, along with tomatoes, peppers and melanzane that are bursting with flavor.
 And the cheeses of this region are legendary, with literally dozens of varieties running the gamut from fresh and creamy to aged and robust...truly an epicurean's heaven!
 During your time in Italy with us you'll be introduced to some exquisite wines that can be found no where else, from marvelous honest farmhouse productions to wines from some of the top estates in the world, and everything in-between.
 To make it even more exciting we'll even expose you to some of the fine vintages from the other wine regions of Italia as well.

-After dining we'll have a short transfer to the picturesque village of Radda, to check in to your 4-Star accommodations in a converted palazzo in the town center, either the Palazzo Leopoldo or Palazzo San Niccolo.
+After dining we'll have a short transfer to the picturesque village of Radda, to check in to your 4-Star accommodations in a converted palazzo in the town center.
 After the hustle and bustle of your journey you'll get to unwind in small-town Italy!

-This evening is at you leisure, you can relax after your flight, or you can choose to join a walking tour of Radda village and the countryside.
+This evening is at you leisure, you can relax at the spa or pool, or you can choose to explore Radda village and the countryside.
 Tonight you'll enjoy an excellent dinner of regional specialties...followed by a good nights sleep!

 Day 2 - The Chianti Region

 This morning we'll have a typical Italian buffet breakfast at your hotel, then depart on our private coach for a day of exploring the renowned Chianti region and its quaint villages.
 Famous for it's scenic beauty and wine production, Chianti typifies the perfect balance of cultivated vineyards, forested hills, and quaint medieval towns.
-First we'll stop at the stunning Brolio Castle for a visit of its Gardens and to admire the exquisite panoramic view from atop its walls.
-The original formula for Chianti Classico wine was developed here by the "Iron Baron" Bettino Ricasoli in 1872, and in fact the Ricasoli family still lives in part of the castle!
-Then its off to the nearby Castello di Volpaia for a tour of their wine cellars and olive mill, followed by a tasting of their production.
+First we'll stop at the enchanting Castello di Volpaia, a medieval fortified village located on a hill top in the heart of Chianti, an area renowned for its natural beauty.
+The cellar at Volpaia is run by the Mascheroni Stianti family – Carlo, Giovannella, Nicolò and Federica – who treat their often complex work with passion and enthusiasm.
+Behind the walls of the XI century buildings is all the modern technology required for fermentation, aging and maturing.
+The property spans 360 hectares, of which 12 hectares are home to olive trees and 46 hectares house vineyards – all sitting at an altitude of between 400 and 650 metres.
+At Volpaia we'll have a tour of their wine cellars and olive mill, followed by a tasting of their production.

-Later we'll have a stroll through the cobblestone streets of Panzano to have lunch at the MacDario Butcher Shop, famous for its meat all over the world.
+Later we'll have a stroll through the cobblestone streets of quaint Panzano village to have lunch at the MacDario Butcher Shop, famous for its meat all over the world.

 This afternoon we'll stop in the charming village of Greve in Chianti, known for its town square and many shops.
 Here we'll visit the family-run wine estate of Panzanello, located in the beautiful Panzano hills.
 After a visit to their wine cellar you'll need to roll up your sleeves and get ready to learn more about the Tuscan kitchen.
 The housewife and Chef Ioletta will teach you how to prepare a full Tuscan meal, which of course you will enjoy afterwards!
 Yet another aspect of regional cuisine, and paired with Panzanello's best wines!